google/inception/README.md

 repository, install dependencies listed in the notebook and play with code locally.

+You may also be intersted in the [Multibox](https://github.com/google/multibox) approach that uses the Inception architecture for object detection, also available on github.

 Disclaimer: this is not an official Google product (experimental or otherwise).